 What exactly is Atlassian Data Center?

-From a functional perspective, the Data Center versions of JIRA, Confluence, JIRA Service Desk and other Atlassian products provide the same features as the Server versions.
+From a functional perspective, the Data Center versions of JIRA, Confluence, JIRA Service Management and other Atlassian products provide the same features as the Server versions.
 There may be compatibility issues with some existing plugins in the Atlassian Marketplace because they have not yet been adapted for the Data Center option.
 That said, there has of course been a real revolution in the Atlassian ecosystem over the last month to adapt to the trend the manufacturer is trying to set.

 Technically, the difference is that the products are installed and run on more than one node and use distributed storage.
 This new architecture requires that any ad hoc developments or customisations to the products be reviewed and adapted to the new technological architecture.